 Dism /Capture-Image /ImageFile:s:\my-system-partition.wim /CaptureDir:S:\ /Name:"My system partition"

-DISM command can be also used to create an ISO image from your operating system.
+Tip on how to create an ISO image from your operating system:

 Then download and install the latest Windows Assessment and Deployment Kit and install Deployment Tools.
 Then run the following command:

 oscdimg.exe -m -o -u2 -udfver102 -bootdata:2#p0,e,b[path of the iso files]\boot\etfsboot.com#pE F,e,b[path of the iso-files]\efi\microsoft\boot\efisys.bin [path of the iso-files][new location to save the iso image of the current windows]

 How to create bootable ISO from hard drive effectively

 To create bootable ISO from hard drive, reliable disk imaging or cloning software AOMEI Backupper Standard can give you a hand.
 It integrates all the backup, restore, clone, sync features and other useful tools.
 Thus, you can easily create bootable ISO from hard drive and it ensures you can boot from the restored or cloned disk successfully.